-Where government fails, business can lead.
+Where governments fail, business can lead.
 That axiom has never been truer than it is now under President Trump.

 Trump announced on June 1, 2017, that the U.S. would withdraw from the Paris climate treaty.
-Businesses began signing the We Are Still In declaration in June 2017, along with mayors and governors.
+Businesses, mayors, and governors began signing the We Are Still In declaration in June 2017.
 The coalition now has over 2,700 representatives from businesses and governments in all 50 states, representing $6.2 trillion.
 That includes 1,800 companies and investors.

 “We went from a meme to a movement,” said Anne Kelly, senior director of policy and the BICEP Network at Ceres, one of the co-founders of the We Are Still In coalition, in a statement.
 “It is less about raising a fist to the current administration and more about raising a hand to show the nation and the rest of the world that they are ‘Still In’ and will do their part to ensure the U.S. remains a global leader on climate change.”